909291 Sgt George F Kearns RAFVR 1918—2011

 In little Flin Flon, far North in Manitoba, George took life as it came, good or bad, ever with good cheer.
 Undaunted by a house fire in the late Winter of 2010, he set about having his home rebuilt.
 Having moved back home, he later remarked to me that “worse things happen at Sea”.

 And so to the final journey.
-George fell ill in the Spring of 2011 but remained in Flin Flon, his home of forty years past.
+George fell ill in the Spring of 2011 but remained in Flin Flon, his home of 40 years.
 Having just reached his 93rd birthday, George departed this life peacefully on 29 August.
 He was laid to rest in the Ross Park Cemetery at Flin Flon on Thursday 1 September 2011.

 George will be much missed.
 It has been a pleasure and a privilege to know such a man.